 There are a total of 38 residents in our Internal Medicine Residency Program.

 One of the goals of the Internal Medicine Residency program is to help residents successfully complete the certifying examination for the American Board of Internal Medicine.
-Residents in our program have an outstanding track record of passing the ABIM board exam.
+Residents in our program have an excellent track record of passing the ABIM board exam.

 Future Career Opportunities

 Graduates from the Internal Medicine Program have their choice of hospital-based practice, outpatient practice, traditional practice, or rural practice.
 Residents frequently stay in the Denver area, but also relocate around the state of Colorado and across the United States.
 The Internal Medicine Faculty advises residents through our mentoring program to choose and succeed in a practice that fits them personally.
-Additionally, Saint Joseph Hospital has an active program to assist residents in establishing primary care practices.

 If you have any questions, please contact our program coordinator, Sue Reinhardt, at 303-812-6410 or Sue.Reinhardt@sclhealth.org.